 Phone: (704) 687-5971

 Greetings!
 My interests within geography reflect to varying degrees my research and teaching pathways.
-I currently teach courses ranging from the general education LBST 2102 (Global Connections) and LBST 2213 (Science, Technology and Society) to graduate level research design (GEOG 6131).
-Topically, I teach courses in the regional geography of the South (GEOG 2160), global food issues (GEOG 3250) and applied population analysis (GEOG 4255/GEOG 5255).
+I currently teach courses ranging from the general education LBST 2301 (Critical Thinking and Communication) to applied spatial demography (GEOG 4255/52255).
+Topically, I teach courses in the regional geographies of the US and Canada and of the South ( GEOG 2155 and GEOG 2160), global food issues (GEOG 3250) and human-environment interactions (ESCI 2101 Environmental Dilemma).
 My interest in teaching extends to the richly rewarding “world” of geographic education.
 I enjoy working with pre-service and in-service teachers to expand our collective knowledge of geography in K-12 curricula.
 I am an active member of the National Council for Geographic Education (NCGE) which provides an essential connection to improving pedagogy and disseminating research findings.
 Further, I have an emerging interest in the Scholarship of Teaching and Learning (SoTL) at the pre-collegiate and collegiate levels.

 In addition to these areas of study, I examine aspects of demographic aging, migration processes among working age and elderly populations, and housing vulnerability among the elderly.
 My future research agenda will continue to include this interest in the spatial implications of aging populations.
 This is an increasingly important public policy issue as the large and influential “baby boom” cohort reaches the later phases of the life course.
 Regionally, I have a long-standing interest in the historical and contemporary geographies of Appalachia as well as the spatio-temporal dynamics of cultural landscape formation in the South.